Skip to content

 CEPS assessment table

-For example, you may recognise that your learning needs to include more experience of joint examinations, the examination of the eye, or doing a new-born baby check.
-You may wish to discuss with your supervisor how these can be addressed.
-Your supervisor may also recognise areas that need to be addressed such as completing a mental health state examination within a GP-length consultation or examining a diabetic patient’s feet correctly.
+For example, a GP registrar may recognise that their learning needs to include more experience of joint examinations, or doing a new-born baby check, and discusses with their supervisor how these can be addressed.
+Supervisors may also recognise areas that need to be addressed by the GP registrar such as completing a mental health state examination within a GP-length consultation.
+These learning needs may already be known to GP registrars or supervisors, or they may become apparent during consultation with patients.

 • recognise when a disability prevents completion of an examination